open-mmlab/mmcv/docs/en/understand_mmcv/data_process.md

 ### Image

-This module provides some image processing methods, which requires `opencv` to be installed.
+This module provides some image processing methods, which requires `opencv`.

 #### Read/Write/Show